magiama9/coding-problems/README.md

 # coding-problems
 This is a repository of coding problems that I've worked on or encountered in technical interviews.
+This will always be a work in progress, as I add more problems and algorithms I find interesting and/or challenging.

 Where possible, I have tried to include a clear problem statement, a commented solution, and tests for you to run.